Electrical Engineering, Information Technology, and Computer Engineering M.Sc.

 A first recognized university degree, through which the necessary education background for the Master course of study can be proven.
 The necessary knowledge needed in order for studies to be successful is determined in the respective exam regulations (PO).

 You must provide documentation of your language skills for the language of instruction at the time of enrollment.
 The exam regulations stipulate the relevant requirements.

 Dates and Deadlines

 Attention!
 This course of study was offered German and English up through summer semester 2018.
 Beginning winter semester 2018, it will be offered exclusively in English.
-The information below is non-binding as the new examination regulation has not yet been published.

 Electrical engineering and information technology greatly influence our everyday life with their technical innovations.
 Whether cell phones, microchips, batteries for electric cars, robot controls, energy supplies in wind power plants, or intelligent data compression during image transmission, all are equipment, parts, or process, that were invented with the help of electrical engineering and information technology.